 A common question we encounter in consultations with new clients is whether there is a way to avoid prison after they are charged with residential burglary under California Penal Code 459 PC.
-The crime of burglary is described as entering a residential or commercial structure with the intent to commit grand theft, petty larceny, or any other felony crime.
+The crime of burglary is described as entering a residential or commercial structure intending to commit grand theft, petty larceny, or any other felony crime.

 First-degree burglary, commonly called residential burglary, is when someone enters a residence with criminal intent.
 A second-degree burglary includes any other structure, such as a business.
 Penal Code 459 PC defines burglary as:

-- “Anyone who enters a house, apartment, warehouse, store, tent, vessel…, or other building with the intent to commit grand or petty larceny, or other felony crimes, is guilty of burglary.”
+- “Anyone who enters a house, apartment, warehouse, store, tent, vessel…, or other building intending to commit grand or petty larceny or other felony crimes, is guilty of burglary.”

 Burglary is a “wobbler” in California that the prosecutor can charge as either a misdemeanor or felony.
 However, first-degree residential burglary is always a felony crime.
-If convicted, the penalties include up to six years in a California state prison.
+The penalties include up to six years in a California state prison if convicted.

 What is a First-Degree Residential Burglary?

 First-degree burglary is usually a residential burglary involving entering into an inhabited dwelling designed for that purpose.
 Readers should note that this doesn't mean people must be at their homes when the burglary occurs.
 Instead, “inhabited” means people use the structure as a dwelling place.
 The term “residence” under the definition of a Penal Code 459 burglary includes any of the following areas:

 - guest house at somebody's home,